onlineeric/eric-movie-ticket-idea/readme.md

 ### More options could be implemented (not in current scope)
 discounts code input, pre-sell snacks and drinks, family packages, membership, etc.
 ## System overview
-The system should has 2 user interfaces, one for multiplex owners and one for public customer.
+The system should have 2 user interfaces, one for multiplex owners and one for public customer.
 ![System overview](./images/system%20overview.png)
 ## Admin microservices overview
 For multiplex/cinema owners, the system should have the following features: